For we are God's workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.

 In our first full-time church, I actually invited the entire church to our home for a Christmas open house.
 Since there were several hundred church members at the time, I concluded it would take three nights to accommodate them all.
 Looking back, my only defense is a complete loss of sanity.

 My family eventually grew to hate the month before the first open house.
 They had good reason.
 I put them all to work, cleaning and scrubbing every square inch of the house.
 I bought and hoarded food, and threatened to hurt anyone who even thought about infiltrating my “stash.”
 I even managed to destroy Thanksgiving weekend by insisting that we decorate the house, inside and out, for Christmas – not in anticipation of celebrating Christ’s birth, but in preparation for the “open houses” to be held the following weekend.

-For three years, I tried to be the consummate hostess until my husband put a stop to the madness by asking one simple question, “Honey, why are you doing these open houses?”
+For three years, I tried to be the “hostess with the most-ess” until my husband put a stop to the madness by asking one simple question, “Honey, why are you doing these open houses?”
 The answer that popped into my mind and out of my mouth was absurd.
 “Because that’s what pastor’s wives do!”
 I feebly responded.
 “Where does it say that, honey?” he asked.
 Dan went on to set me free.
 “We have done our last open house.
-Please don’t ever do anything else because you think it fits the man-made profile of a pastor’s wife.
-Do what God has gifted and called you to do – period – and never apologize to anyone for doing it.”
+Please don’t ever do anything else as a woman in ministry because you think it fits the man-made profile of a pastor’s wife.
+Do what God has gifted and called you to do – period – and never apologize to anyone for doing so.”
 I do not have the gift of hospitality, but in every church we have ever served, there have been women who do and delight in using that gift for Him.